 Merko values sport and healthy lifestyle.
 In 2004 the company established SA Eesti Terviserajad (Estonian Health Trails) together with Swedbank and Eesti Energia.
 The aim of the project is to adjust and develop the exercise and sports tracks of Estonia to ensure the availability of the year-round and free possibility for active exercise in nature for all interested people and popularize the sporty lifestyle.
-There are currently more than 100 health tracks with more than 900 kilometres worth of maintained and mostly illuminated trails.
-Read the Estonian Health Trails supplement on Issuu.

 For many years, Merko has supported Estonian skiing with the goal of making its contribution to the development of top athletes and to use their role model to encourage more people in Estonia to get active.
 For 10 years, Merko was the cooperation partner of the Estonian Ski Association, supporting the national Nordic ski team and junior team.

 From 2015, Merko is supporting MTÜ Team Haanja, a non-profit founded at the initiative of eight skiers.
 The project is aimed at helping young athletes make it into the international elite and allow the current strong skiers to remain internationally competitive, contributing to fostering conditions for training facilities in line with modern requirements.
 Team Haanja comprises eight athletes: national team members Triin Ojaste, Algo Kärp, Raido Ränkel, Aivar Rehemaa, Karel Tammjärv and U23/junior team members Marko Kilp, Alvar Johannes Alev and Andreas Veerpalu.